gambitproject/gambit/doc/biblio.rst

 Articles on computation of Nash equilibria
 ------------------------------------------

 ..
+[BlaTur23] Bland, J. R. and Turocy, T. L., 2023.
+Quantal response equilibrium as a structural model for estimation: The missing manual.
+   SSRN working paper 4425515.

+..
 [Eav71] B. C. Eaves, "The linear complementarity problem", 612-634, Management Science , 17, 1971.